-Sinantomas is Quezon province’s version of our favourite caldereta and is jam-packed with literally a lot of flavors you can imagine: sweet, salty, sour and umami.
-Sinantomas is cooked with pork, potato, green peace, onion and tomato, and lot of spices like garlic, ginger, soya sauce added to give it a mouth watering taste.
+Sinantomas is Quezon province’s version of caldereta and is made with pork, potato, green peace, onion and tomato, and lot of spices like garlic, ginger and soya sauce is added to give it a mouth watering taste.
 Pineapple juice and pepper corn is added to it to give a taste of sour and sweet, to tickle your taste buds.
-This savoury dish will definitely make you go “extra rice”.
+This savoury dish is jam-packed with literally a lot of flavors you can imagine: sweet, salty, sour and umami and will definitely make you go “extra rice”.

 I first tasted this dish when I went to Quezon province to eat at my colleague’s debut party.
 I am really not familiar with this dish before but after I took a bite of sinantomas, it instantly caught my attention.
 It tasted familiar but with something special that I am yet to find out.
 I researched on the sinantomas recipe and found out that sinantomas is the Quezon province’s version of the classic Filipino caldereta.
 When I checked on the recipe, I found out that the special ingredient used in this dish is the pineapple juice.
 It was just pineapple juice all along!
 It’s amazing how this simple ingredient added that unique flavour in the dish.

 And so one day I cooked this dish for lunch my family members got curious because the “caldereta was special”.
 I introduced them to sinantomas but I didn’t disclose all about the pineapple juice.
 I guess it will just be me convincing them that I’m a great cook!
 In my version, instead of the canned pineapple juice, I use the store-bough pineapple tidbits and mash them along with the juice before I put them in the flavorful marinade.